timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 The test remains easy to read after these changes, so let's continue with the next step.

 Let's say that for performance reasons the component internal search behavior had to be tweaked, and a delay has been added to the search.
 In the worst-case scenario, when the delay is high, the existing test will most likely fail due to a timeout.
-But even if the delay was low enough to not cause a timeout, the test will take a longer time to execute.
+But even if the delay was low enough to not cause a timeout, the test takes longer to run.

 As a remedy, we have to introduce fake timers into the test to make time go by faster.
 It's a bit more advanced, but it's certainly a good tool to have in your toolbox.